hphelion/documentation/devplatform/preview/windows_tools_guide.md

 		helion push --stack win2012r2

-For more information on the Helion client, see <a href="http://docs.hpcloud.com/helion/devplatform/1.2/als/user/reference/client-ref">HP Helion 1.2 Development Platform: Application Lifecycle Service Client Command Reference</a>
+For more information on the Helion client, see <a href="http://docs.hpcloud.com/helion/devplatform/1.1/als/user/reference/client-ref">Application Lifecycle Service Client Command Reference</a>

 The Helion client tool can be downloaded from the following location: <a href="http://docs.hpcloud.com/helion/devplatform/1.1/als/client/download">Download</a>